 TCG-jin:

 TCG-jin is a jin that organizes activities where we play Trading Card Games (TCGs).
-TCG-jin organizes a TCG evening once every four weeks on Thursday.
 You don’t need any experience or cards of your own to join our activities.
 There will always be decks you can borrow and someone happy to explain and teach you the rules of a game.

 At Kinjin we always have decks ready for Pokémon, Yu-Gi-Oh, Magic the Gathering, Digimon, Cardfight Vanguard overDress, Weiß Schwarz and KeyForge.
 If you have another game you are interested in, you can always bring it, and you will likely find someone who would like to play it with you.